Xubuntu: Xubuntu 9.10

 29 October 2009 saw the release of Xubuntu 9.10, which utilized Xfce 4.6.1, Linux kernel 2.6.31 and by default the ext4 file system and GRUB 2.
 This release included the Exaile 0.3.0 music player, the Xfce4 power manager replaced the Gnome Power Manager and improved desktop notifications using notify-osd.
 Upstart boot-up speed was improved.

 The release promised "faster application load times and reduced memory footprint for a number of your favorite Xfce4 applications thanks to improvements in library linking provided by ld's --as-needed flag".

-Dedoimedo gave Xubuntu a negative review, saying "When it comes to usability, Xubuntu has a lot to desire.
-While Xubuntu is based on Ubuntu, which is definitely one of the friendlier, simpler and more intuitive distros around, a core elements that has led to Ubuntu stardom, the integration of the Xfce desktop makes for a drastic change compared to stock edition.
-The usability is seriously marred, in several critical categories.
-And it gets worse.
-Losing functionality is one thing.
-Trying to restore it and ending with an unusable desktop is another".
-The review concluded "Sadly, Xubuntu is a no go.
-It's not what it ought to be.
-What more, it does injustice to the Ubuntu family, which usually delivers useful solutions, mainly to new Linux users.
-There were horrendous, glaring problems with Xubuntu that kicked me back to Linux not so usable 2005.
-I was taken by surprise, totally not expecting that an ultra-modern distro would pull such dirty, antiquated tricks up its sleeve".

 Xubuntu 10.04 LTS

 Xubuntu 10.04 Long Term Support (LTS) was released on 29 April 2010.
 It moved to PulseAudio and replaced the Xsane scanner utilities with Simple Scan.
 It also incorporated the Ubuntu Software Center, which had been introduced in Ubuntu 9.10, to replace the old Add/Remove Software utility.
 The included spreadsheet application, Gnumeric was updated to version 1.10.1 and new games were introduced.
 Because of incompatibilities in the gnome-screensaver screensaver application, it was replaced by xscreensaver.
 The default theme was an updated version of Albatross, designed by the Shimmer Team.

 This version of Xubuntu officially required a 700 MHz x86 processor, 128 MB of RAM, with 256 MB RAM "strongly recommended" and 3 GB of disk space.

-In reviewing Xubuntu 10.04 beta 1 in April 2010, Joey Sneddon of OMG Ubuntu, declared it "borderline irrelevant".
-He noted that it provided few performance advantages over Ubuntu.
-In testing it against Ubuntu and Lubuntu on a 1 GB RAM, 2 GHz Single core processor computer with a 128 MB video card, RAM usage with 3 tabs open in Firefox, 1 playing an HTML5 YouTube video was: